-Recreation therapists at Burke utilize a wide range of interventions to help patients make improvements in the physical, cognitive, emotional, social, and leisure areas of their lives.
+Recreation therapists at Burke utilize a wide range of activities to help patients make improvements in the physical, cognitive, emotional, social, and leisure areas of their lives.
 They assist patients to develop skills, knowledge and behaviors for daily living and community involvement.
 Recreation therapists work with the patient to incorporate specific interests into therapy to achieve optimal outcomes that transfer to real life situations.
 Research supports the concept that people with satisfying lifestyles will be happier and healthier.

 In relaxation therapy sessions, patients learn stress management techniques that help prevent or alleviate emotional symptoms which may occur with illness or injury.
 Techniques include guided imagery, progressive relaxation, breathing techniques, and various types of meditation.
 Practicing these relaxation techniques may result in a strengthened immune system, improved physical performance, reduced pain, improved sleep, and improved quality of life.